Sidhant-1299/Ariadne/README.md

 The human researcher remains inside the loop.

-Ariadne can suggest, organize, critique, and remember.
+Ariadne can suggest, organize, critique, research, remember, and recommend.

 The researcher still: